 first: The function you always missed in Python

-first is an MIT licensed Python package with a simple function that returns the first true value from an iterable, or None if there is none.
-If you need more power, you can also supply a key function that is used to judge the truth value of the element or a default value if None doesn’t fit your use case.
+first is a MIT licensed Python package with a simple function that returns the first true value from an iterable, or None if there is none.
+If you need more power, you can also supply a predicate whose result will be returned iff true.

 However, it’s especially useful for dealing with regular expressions in if/elif/else branches:

-The optional key function gives you even more selection power.
-If you want to return the first even number from a list, just do the following:
+The optional predicate gives you even more power.
+If you want to return the square of the first even number from a list, just do the following:

 The package consists of one module consisting of one function:

-This function returns the first element of iterable that is true if key is None.
-If there is no true element, the value of default is returned, which is None by default.
+This function returns the first element of iterable that is true if pred is None.
+If there is no true element, None is returned.

 first has no dependencies and should work with any Python available.
 Of course, it works with the awesome Python 3 everybody should be using.

 The idea for first goes back to a discussion I had with Łukasz Langa about how the re example above is painful in Python.
 We figured such a function is missing Python, however it’s rather unlikely we’d get it in and even if, it wouldn’t get in before 3.4 anyway, which is years away as of yours truly is writing this.